-3. The entire event should be devoted to assessing the student's ability and readiness to progress to the next stage of training.
-All maneuvers indicated with a plus (+) are check ride critical and must be accomplished to MIF.
+4. The entire event should be devoted to assessing the student's skill attainment, ability, and readiness to progress to the next block of training.
+All maneuvers indicated with a plus (+) are check ride critical and must be completed to MIF.
 Regression rules do not apply.